UKCloud/documentation/articles/vmware/vmw-faq.md

 For further reference, this [article](vmw-ref-vm-data-recovery.md) explains the different recovery options available to you through vCloud Director.
 In order to identify old snapshots, UKCloud have created this [article](vmw-ref-vcd-healthcheck.md) which contains scripts to run a health check of your VMs.

+### Can I restrict automated VM snapshot backup to specific files or directories?

+It's not possible to restrict the automated VM snapshot backup to specific files or directories.
+You can install your own backup service and use our Cloud Storage if you need more flexibility.

+### How quickly can a VM be restored?

+This depends on the size of the VM, the location from which it's being restored, and the priority of the support ticket raised to request the restoration.

+Customers should expect recovery to take two to three days.
+If you require a faster recovery time, you must implement your own backup/restore solution which will be entirely under their control.
+Our Cloud Storage platform could be an appropriate target for self-managed backups using software such as CommVault and NetWorker.

 ### What rate are snapshots charged at?

-Snapshots will be charged at the rate of the storage they are stored on (Tier 1, Tier 2 or Geo-Resilient), and charged per GiB per month.
+Snapshots will be charged at the rate of the storage they are stored on (Tier 1 or Tier 2), and charged per GiB per month.

 ### Can I use the 60GiB included with my VM for snapshots?

 Yes, you can use the 60GiB included with the VM for snapshots.

-## Synchronous Protection (DR)
+### If I have Snapshot Protection on Dedicated Compute, what will I be charged for?

+You will only be charged for the protection of the storage consumed, not the VM.

+## Disaster Recovery

-### Does UKCloud provide a DR option?
+### Does UKCloud provide a DR service?

-An automated replication and failover service is included for VMs utilising the Synchronous protection capability.
-It provides synchronous data replication which enables a near-zero recovery point objective (RPO).

-The recovery time objective (RTO) depends on the nature of the disaster or failure scenario.
-In some scenarios, VMs utilising Synchronous protection will be automatically restarted at the other data centre.
-In other scenarios, manual intervention by UKCloud will be needed, and the recovery time might be extended from minutes to hours.

-If you need more control and assurance around how data is replicated, the DR service is tested, or the solution handles failover and failback, we recommend you create your own DR solution by using independent sets of VMs in the various regions offered by the UKCloud platform.
+[Disaster Recovery as a Service](../draas/draas-sco.md) (powered by Zerto) can help you improve organisational resilience.
+It enables rapid migration of applications between your local VMware or Hyper-V based VMs and UKCloud for VMware disaster recovery-enabled regions.

 An alternative UKCloud solution to achieve DR with a low RPO and RTO is [Journaling Protection](vmw-sco-journaling-protection.md).